Technicalfool/KSPRamSaverPlusPlus/README.md

 INSTRUCTIONS:
 =============

 Copy the compiled executable into your KSP directory.
-Run it instead of KSP.exe.
+Run it instead of KSP_x64.exe.

 LICENSE
 =======